zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

     ![](./media/oda_channel_5.png)

-2. Select the app name at the root level and click on the code snippet, delete the content from the file and copy the code from the sample file [Index.html](../files/index.html).
+2. Select the app name at the root level and click on the code snippet, delete the content from the file and copy and paste the code from the sample file [Index.html](../files/index.html).

-   *Note: You must edit the file with a code editor of your choice and copy it’s content.*
+   *Note: You must edit the file with a code editor (or text editor) of your choice and copy it’s content.*

    ![](./media/oda_channel_7.png)

-3. Fill the `URI` and `YOUR CHANNEL` variables with the information copied on step 5 from the previous exercise.
+3. Replace the `URI` and `CHANNELID` variables with the information that you should already had saved from the previous exercise (step 5).

    ![](./media/oda_channel_8.png)